thor-harsh/Project--Hadoop-34/README.md

 A MapReduce program is composed of a map procedure, which performs filtering and sorting, and a reduce method, which performs a summary operation.

-**Important Note: Go through the customer-orders.csv file before jumping to the code.**
+**Important Note: Go through the Book.txt file before jumping to the code.**

 </table>